noahcw99/Canvas-Grading-System/README.md

 Some parts may not work due to some changes.
+(Originally hosted on NJIT servers)

 TEAM MEMBERS:
 Noah Welsh,